 The purpose of our four-year training program is to educate our residents in the entire breadth of the discipline of obstetrics and gynecology and to foster a lifelong commitment to the promotion of women’s healthcare.

 The OB/GYN residency program at Ascension Sacred Heart has been in existence since 1964, having originated as a community-based residency program and evolving into today’s University of Florida sponsored program.
-Our four-year, fully accredited program includes four residents at each level, coming from all across the United States and representing numerous medical schools.
+Our four-year, fully accredited program includes five residents at each level, coming from all across the United States and representing numerous medical schools.
 Our residents are a strong, diverse group who strive to provide distinction in patient care and academic performance.

 In addition to general obstetrics and gynecology, our program includes rotations through all of the subspecialties, including maternal-fetal medicine (high-risk pregnancy), gynecologic oncology, reproductive endocrinology and infertility, ambulatory medicine, and female pelvic medicine and reconstructive surgery.
 Our full-service obstetrics/gynecology clinic provides a wide range of experience and pathology.
 You can learn more about each of these rotations below.

 Residency training at Ascension Sacred Heart has many advantages over the larger, less personal residency programs available elsewhere.
 Due to our smaller size, our program affords close interaction among all residents and faculty and provides more opportunity for individual instruction.
 This allows us to have just the right balance between freedom of action by the residents and supervision by the faculty, while maintaining an emphasis on quality patient care.